mawais-afz/java-interview-questions/java-oops.md

 # Object-Oriented Programming (OOP) Concepts

+1. **What is OOP?**

+   Object-oriented programming (OOP) is a programming paradigm that organizes code into objects, which are instances of classes.
+A class serves as a blueprint that defines both the data (attributes/properties) and behaviors (methods) that its objects will have.
+OOP emphasizes concepts like encapsulation, inheritance, polymorphism, and abstraction to create modular, reusable, and maintainable code.

+   The main advantages of OOP include:

+   - Better organization of code through objects and classes
+   - Code reusability through inheritance
+   - Flexibility through polymorphism
+   - Data security through encapsulation
+   - Reduced complexity through abstraction

-1. **Why is Java not considered to be purely object-oriented?**
+2. **Why is Java not considered to be purely object-oriented?**

    Java is not considered to be purely object-oriented because it supports primitive data types (such as int, char, boolean, byte, short, long, float, and double) that are not objects.
 In a purely object-oriented language, everything is treated as an object, and all data types would be defined as classes.
 While Java provides wrapper classes for these primitive types (e.g., Integer for int, Character for char, Boolean for boolean, Byte for byte, Short for short, Long for long, Float for float, and Double for double), the existence of primitives means that Java does not fully adhere to the principles of pure object-oriented programming.
 Additionally, Java allows for static methods and variables, which are not associated with any object instance, further distinguishing it from purely object-oriented languages.

-2. **What is OOP?**

-   Object-oriented programming (OOP) is a programming paradigm based on the concept of "objects", which can contain data in the form of fields (often known as attributes or properties) and code in the form of procedures (often known as methods).

 3. **What are the pillars of OOP?**